raphaelquast/EOmaps/docs/api.rst

 WebMap services (TS/WMS/WMTS) can be attached to the map via:

-It is highly recommended (and sometimes even required) to use the native crs of the WebMap service in order to avoid re-projecting the images (which degrades image quality and sometimes takes quite a lot of time to finish...)

-The general call-signature for adding WebMap services is:

 .. code-block:: python

     m.add_wms.attach.< SERVICE > ... .add_layer.< LAYER >(...)